 Dear fathers of angel babies, we know you are suffering too.
 Just because you didn’t carry your child doesn’t make your loss any less real.
-You weren’t the one growing your child inside of you, which in some ways makes things a lot simpler for you, but it can also make things more difficult on your part.
+You weren’t the one growing your child inside of you, which in many ways makes things a lot simpler for you, but it can also make things difficult on your part.

 Just don’t forget that although your loss is just as real as your partner’s, her experience was different and you will grieve in different ways.
 I’ve seen a lot of questions and comments in my online support groups, either women not feeling supported by their partner, or men wondering how they can show their partner they are there for her.